forestgrape/coronavirus/7_social/controlling.md

 ### Outdoors is Safer
 Outdoors is safer because of:
+- [Virion Decay](#virion-decay): Virions decay fast since sunlight, high temperatures and a variety of chemicals and biochemicals damage the virions and without metabolism they can't repair themselves.
-- [Dilution](#dilution): The virion density decreases rapidly due to the air exchange that is present outdoors.
+- [Dilution](#virion-dilution): The virion density decreases rapidly due to the air exchange.
 - [Virion Clearance](#virion-clearance): Humidity, rainfall and abundant attachment surfaces clear the air from virions.
 Once attached to natural surfaces, there are countless microorganisms nourishing from anything digestible.

+#### Virion Decay
-- The [coronavirus decay rate](../2_biological/virion_viability.md) is fast compared to other forms of life and they can't repair any damage.
+The virion decay is fast compared to other forms of life since they are fragile and can't repair any damage.
 Exposed to  disinfectants or soap most virions decay within a minute.
-Sunlight and high temperatures also render the virions un-infectious fast.
+Sunlight and high temperatures also render the virions un-infectious with a halflife time of a few minutes.
 The virions survive longest in dry air without sunlight.
-Even on cloudy days and towards the evening sunlight induce a quite fast decay.
+Even on cloudy days and towards the evening the virion halflife time is about 10 minutes.

 > Even our stable DNA in the inner layer of the skin, protected by outer layer of the skin which contains light absorbing melanin (the more light absorbing melanin the less sunlight reaches the inner layer of the skin), a cell membrane and inside the cell nucleus takes damage from exposure to UV.
 Unlike virions we also have an advanced repair mechanism which often can put things right again.

+> A detailed description of the coronavirus decay is on the page [virion viability](../2_biological/virion_viability.md).

-#### Dilution
+#### Virion Dilution
 Outdoors there is much more air per person than inside:
 * In an indoor room with 3 meters high and each person has a distance of 2 meters to the next, there are 12 cubic meters of air per person.
 * Even in the most densely populated cities the population density reaches at most 100'000 person per square kilometer.
 Assuming that only the lower 150 meters of air are mixed, this yields an average of (1'000'000 m^2 * 150 m) / 100'000 persons = 1500 cubic meters of air per person. <!--Compared to an indoor room with a high of 3 meters this corresponds to a distance of 22 meters to the next (if only aerosols transmission and not droplet transmission is taken into account). -->